 In an effort to provide customers awareness and education regarding online banking, we would like to offer some general information about your online banking account as well as how to protect your electronic banking account(s) and bank account(s).Accessing E-Banking Accounts

 Pacific City Bank offers a variety of e-banking products.
 Each e-banking product requires a password.
 Your password is generally used as a confirmation of your identity when accessing an e-banking product.
 You are responsible for the security of your password.
 You should keep your password confidential to reduce the chance of your account(s) from being compromised.General Password Guidelines

-- Always use a strong password by including a combination of letters and numbers.
+- Always use a strong complex password by including a combination of letters, numbers and special characters (i.e @*!+).

 - Never share passwords with anyone.
 Pacific City Bank will never contact you on an unsolicited basis to ask for your e-banking credentials.

-- Change passwords immediately if they may have been compromised.
+- Change passwords immediately if you suspect or if they may have been compromised.

 - Do not save login credentials within a browser.

-- Keep current with security patches on your operating system and other software.
+- Keep your computer current with security patches and updates on your operating system and software.